waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 - Get new code into the ECR and run it on a deployed node
 - Process a batch of images using an LLM and write the results to the Beehive
 - Build and test a data pipeline connecting two or more sensor streams

-## Optional After-Hours Activities (TBD)

-Activities are being planned!
-More details will be provided closer to the event.

-- Kayak trip on the Chicago River
-- Chicago food night
-- Chicago lakefront boat trip

 ## Interest Form